kennedy-u/CS-210_Portfolio/README.md

 # What I did particularly well.
 I did well in including a user interface that include all the required elements.
-I designed a calculator that calculated monthly interest, interest rate for annual, and I divide the rate by 12 below is the code to calculate the given year and interest earned
+I designed a calculator that calculated monthly interest, interest rate for annual, and I divide the rate by 12.
+Below is the code to calculate the given year and interest earned

     int currentyear = 1;